Japan in August: Super Hot and Humid Festivals – Not Advised

 Temperature and Weather Patterns

-The Japan summer can be a dangerous time to visit with many locals suffering from heatstroke.
+The summer in Japan can be a dangerous time to visit, with many locals suffering from heatstroke.

 August is the hottest month in Japan, with temperatures ranging from the high-20s to mid to late-30s Celsius (mid-70s to low-100s Fahrenheit).

-The weather is generally hot and incredibly humid, with occasional rain showers and thunderstorms.
+The weather is generally hot and humid, with occasional rain showers and thunderstorms.

 Additionally, August is also the beginning of typhoon season in Japan, which can bring heavy rain and strong winds.

-Add to that the rainy season can continue into early July, you can see why it’s not the best time to visit.
+In addition, the rainy season can continue into early July, so you can see why it’s not the best time to visit.

 August Festivals in Japan